Skip to content

 Step 6

-On leaving the summit, continue along the path keeping parallel with the wall on your left.
 Follow the path down, bearing right until you reach the ruin of an old shooting lodge.
-Keeping right, continue up and around the eastern flank of Gowbarrow.
+Keeping right at the junction for Pooley Bridge, continue around the eastern flank of Gowbarrow.

 Step 7

-A good path takes you to the brow and down to an obvious cairn.
+The footpath after the Pooley Bridge path junction takes you along the undulating landscape for almost a mile and down to a perfect spot for a breather.
 Go over a fence stile to the superb vantage point up the head of the lake from the point marked on the map as Memorial Seat.
-Go back over the stile and head left, staying on the path down towards the woodlands.
+After admiring the views, go back over the stile and turn left, continuing on the path down towards the woodlands.

 Step 8

 At the bottom of the slope you will see across the field a building known as Lyulph's Tower (private).
 It was built as a hunting lodge by the Howard family in the 18th century.
 It was designed to look like a grand castle from the lake - from the land it appears a little more modest.
-Just before the woodland take the left hand fork then through a gate to rejoin the footpath bearing left back to the Glade and car park.
+Just before the woodland take the left hand fork then go through a gate, bearing left to rejoin the footpath to return to the Glade and car park.

 End point